ibm-early-programs/node-red-contrib-sensor-rotation-to-phrase/README.md

     msg.payload.d.accelZ
 ````

+The sensitivity configuration allows you to determine how much motion is
+required before then node detects rotational motion.
+The node uses the device
+id to store the last rotational position of the sensortag in the flow context.

 ...
 Motion detection from a TI Device
 ...
 Determines axis Motion
 ...
 Allows motion to be interpreted as a phrase.